Royal Maundy: Development and design

 Beginning in 1834, threepence (3d) pieces were struck for circulation, bearing the same design as the Maundy 3d.
 The circulation pieces were initially struck for use in the West Indies, but beginning in 1845, were coined for use in Britain as well.
 Many of the 3d pieces presented to impoverished Maundy recipients were spent, and these are rarer than the other values today.
 Maundy 3ds may sometimes be distinguished from currency 3ds as dies with a more polished field were used for the Maundy pieces.
 The design of the circulation 3d remained the same as that of the Maundy 3d until 1927, when a new design was introduced for the circulating coins.
 Twopence coins identical to Maundy pieces, intended for colonial use, were struck in 1838, 1843, and 1848.

 The original composition of the coins was sterling (0.925) silver.
 In common with all British silver coins, the fineness was reduced to 0.500 in 1921.
 In 1947 silver was removed from all circulating British coinage in favour of cupronickel, but as it was felt to be inappropriate to strike Maundy coins in base metal, their fineness was restored to 0.925.
 On Decimal Day, 15 February 1971, the pound sterling became decimalised, with 100 new pence instead of 20 shillings of 12 pence (240 pence) in a pound.
 No change was made to the design of the Maundy pieces, and all Maundy pieces, both pre- and post-Decimal Day, are by law deemed denominated in new pence, more than doubling the face value of the pre-1971 pieces.
 The Maundy pieces continued to use the original obverse design for Queen Elizabeth II by Mary Gillick, although the bust of the Queen on other British coins was repeatedly replaced as she aged.
 At the time of decimalisation, the Royal Mint Advisory Commission recommended the retention out of affection for the Gillick design; this was accepted by the Queen.

+After seventy years of use of the Gillick portrait on Elizabeth's Maundy coinage, coins were distributed in 2023 with a new obverse.
+These used the official coinage portrait of King Charles by Martin Jennings.